emergentworks/curriculum/product-development/README.md

 ## 2. The Solution

+Once we have identified a problem we want to solve, we can ideate a solution.

-Brainstorm multiple solutions
+### Brainstorm solutions

-Come up with at least 10 ideas
+Your first idea may is not always the best one so brainstorm multiple solutions with the help of others.
+Try coming up with at least 5 ideas.

 TODO Link to brainstorming video

+### Define the solution

-Choose a solution that:
+Once you are done brainstorming, choose a solution that:
 * You believe will address the problem
 * You can build in a reasonable amount of time
 * You feel passionately about